great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 An example of Expectation Parameters is shown below (notice that we are now in a new Expectation class):
     </p>
     <p>
-        <b>Metric Condition Value Keys</b> (Optional) - Contains any the additional arguments passed as parameters to compute the Metric.
+        <b>Metric Condition Value Keys</b> (Optional) - Contains any additional arguments passed as parameters to compute the Metric.
     </p>
   </div>
 </details>